theorangepotato/programming-languages-2019/Lab1-Lambda-Calculus/README.md

 (If you find this boring, feel free to jump to the next section and come back here for reference as needed.)

-Here we assume that we have `LambdaNat42` and want to build a new language called `LambdaNat43`.
+Here we assume that we have `LambdaNatOLD` and want to build a new language called `LambdaNatNEW`.

 1) Choose a subdirectory, that is, an already existing programming language.
-For the sake of concreteness, let us assume that this language is in a folder called `LambdaNat42`.
+For the sake of concreteness, let us assume that this language is in a folder called `LambdaNatOLD`.

-2) Copy the directory `LambdaNat42` and all its content to a new folder called `LambdaNat43`.
+2) Copy the directory `LambdaNatOLD` and all its content to a new folder called `LambdaNatNEW`.

-3) Go to `LambdaNat43/grammar` and rename the grammar `LambdaNat42.cf` to `LambdaNat43.cf`.
+3) Go to `LambdaNatNEW/grammar` and rename the grammar `LambdaNatOLD.cf` to `LambdaNatNEW.cf`.

-   (You have to be careful if you want to choose a more descriptive name.
+   - (You have to be careful if you want to choose a more descriptive name.
 The reason is that bnfc produces files and the names of these files need to be known to `stack` when you build the interpreter.
 You could use `LambdaNat.NewFeature.cf`.)

+   - (This step is only needed if you want to make your own grammar.
+In the exercises for this lab, the new grammars are already given.)

-4) Change `LambdaNat43.cf` according to what you want to achieve.
+4) Change `LambdaNatNEW.cf` according to what you want to achieve.

 5) To build the parser:

-    a) Run `bnfc -m -haskell LambdaNat43.cf`.
+    a) Run `bnfc -m -haskell LambdaNatNEW.cf`.

     b) Run `make`.

 6) Write programs and parse them in the new language as explained.
    If not all tests run according to what you expect go back to 4).

-7)
+7) Now we need to copy the old interpreter and the new grammar into the folder of the new interpreter. `cd` into `LambdaNatNEW`.

-  a) Run `cp *.hs ../src`.
-(Do a `mkdir ../src` before if necessary.)
-This copies the files produced by bnfc into the `src` folder that will contain the new interpreter.
-Run `cd ../src`.
+  a) Run `cp grammar/*.hs src`.
+(Do a `mkdir src` before if necessary.)
+This copies the Haskell-files produced by bnfc into the `src` folder that will contain the new interpreter.

-  b) Copy the old interpreter  in `LambdaNat42/src/Interpreter.hs` to `LambdaNat43/src/Interpreter.hs` in the new `src` folder.
+  b) Copy the old interpreter  in `../LambdaNatOLD/src/Interpreter.hs` to `src/Interpreter.hs`.

 8) Study how the interpreter `Interpreter.hs` uses the constructors of `AbsLambdaNat.hs` in order to evaluate the abstract syntax trees.
 Modify the old interpreter so that it can evaluate the new constructors of the new `AbsLambdaNat.hs` (this can take a while and is the item that may require the largest amount of work).

-9) Run `../stack build`.
+9) Run `stack build`.
 Debug the interpreter if it does not compile.

 10) Write a test program and save it in test/test.lc.
 Run the test program via `../stack exec LambdaNewfeature-exe ../test/test.lc'.
 If not all tests run according to what you expect go back to 7).